djensen47/hb-alpha/README.md

-# HTML5UP Alpha theme HarpJS Boilerplate
+# HarpJS boilerplate for the HTML5UP theme Alpha

-This version of the Alpha HTML5 UP template has been modified to work with [Harp JS](http://harpjs.com/) as a [boilerplate](http://harpjs.com/blog/v0-12-1-boilerplates).
+This version of the Alpha [HTML5 UP](http://html5up.net) template has been modified to work with [Harp JS](http://harpjs.com/) as a [boilerplate](http://harpjs.com/blog/v0-12-1-boilerplates).

 This Harp boilerplate was built with:
 - Jade for HTML templating